Operations 7 min

 Operational Checklist

-• Assign an owner for map policy to controls.
+• Assign an owner for "Map Policy to Controls".

 • Define baseline controls and exception paths before broad rollout.